ttokutake/php-utils/README.md

 | array.inc          | defines the functions which complement PHP standard functions for "array"                          |
 | array_of_array.inc | defines the functions which help computations of "array" having "array" elements, like RDB records |

+If you want to know details, go to [wiki page](https://github.com/ttokutake/php-utils/wiki/)!

 ## Requirements

 - PHP 5.3 or higher